Openhab-Nodes/website/content/en/userguide/getting_started.md

 There is also a [container](#container) ("Docker") based installation for Windows, Mac OS or Linux.

-You want this option to try openHAB X out and if you want to manage the operating system yourself.
+You want this option to try OHX out and if you want to manage the operating system yourself.
 The provided container is stateless (easy updates!) and you only need to provide a writable directory and network connection.

 <split>

 {{< imgicon src="fas fa-laptop-code" color="var(--primary)" title="From Source"  maxwidth="300px" height="220px">}}

-A third option is to dowload the open sourced services that openHAB X is composed of and build and start those individually.
+A third option is to dowload the open sourced services that OHX is composed of and build and start those individually.

 Head over to the [Developer Documentation](/developer) for more information, if interested.

 {{< /col3md >}}

-Minimal openHAB X Requirements (including basic Addons):
+Minimal OHX Requirements (including basic Addons):

 * 256 MB Memory
 * 1GHz Dual Core x86 or ARM CPU